-- NDCA CHAMPIONSHIP POINT RATING SYSTEM: The following point rating system will be used in granting, denying, or removing championship status for NDCA Multi-Day Events. - NDCA Championships must average 1,000 points over the most recent three consecutive years. - (1) Floor Size: 1% of total square footage - (2) Practice Floor: 1% of total square footage - (3) Hotel Rating: 25 points per star (using Tripadvisor.com) - (4) Total Entries: 10% of total danced entries (Multi-Dance Events constitute 1 entry) - (5) Total Competitors: 1 point per competitor - (6) Prize Money: 1 point per thousand dollars - (7) Longevity: 5 points per year of sanction by NDCA - (8) Event Quality: 100 point penalty for any NDCA rule violations - b.
-AWARD DECISION: The awarding of Championship Status is subject to review by the Ballroom Department, whose decision shall be based upon current criteria set forth by the NDCA. - (1) No organizer requests for Championship Status will be accepted at this time (January 10, 2004). - CLOSED CHAMPIONSHIP: Member Organizations of the Council may apply immediately for Championship Status of their own annual organizational "Closed Championship".
+- a.
+NDCA CHAMPIONSHIP POINT RATING SYSTEM: The following point rating system will be used in granting, denying, or removing championship status for NDCA Multi-Day Events.
+NDCA Championships must average 1,000 points over the most recent three consecutive years. - (1) Floor Size: 1% of total square footage - (2) Practice Floor: 1% of total square footage - (3) Hotel Rating: 25 points per star (using Tripadvisor.com) - (4) Total Entries: 10% of total danced entries (Multi-Dance Events constitute 1 entry) - (5) Total Competitors: 1 point per competitor - (6) Prize Money: 1 point per thousand dollars - (7) Longevity: 5 points per year of sanction by NDCA - (8) Event Quality: 100 point penalty for any NDCA rule violations violations (penalties to be applied as well for events where significant numbers of competitors were not licensed with NDCA as follows: 80-99% licensed no penalty, 60-79% licensed two penalties applied; 40-59% licensed three penalties applied; 20-39% licensed four penalties applied, below 20% licensed all points earned to be lost) - b.
+AWARD DECISION: The awarding of Championship Status is subject to review by the Ballroom Department, whose decision shall be based upon current criteria set forth by the NDCA. - (1) No organizer requests for Championship Status will be accepted at this time (January 10, 2004). - c.
+CLOSED CHAMPIONSHIP: Member Organizations of the Council may apply immediately for Championship Status of their own annual organizational "Closed Championship".
 Such Championships must be limited to members of that organization.
 Competition Organizers who wish to hold any other "Closed Championship" must apply in writing to the Ballroom Director for approval.
 No "Open" competitions may be entitled or advertised as a "Championship" without express permission of the NDCA.
 Full member organizations who wish to run their own closed organizational events may only advertise to their own members. - d.
 SANCTION PROVISIONAL AND FINAL: All NDCA sanction of events shall, in the first instance, be granted on a PROVISIONAL basis.
 Provided that all the NDCA Rules enumerated herein are complied with, and that the NDCA Observer, Registrar, and Scrutineer reports substantiate that the event was satisfactorily conducted, then (and only then) will FINAL sanction be awarded.
 Failure to comply with NDCA Rules for a sanctioned event may result in the withholding of Final Sanction.
-This sanction is awarded to the Organizer making application and is not transferrable without permission from the NDCA. - (1) Sanctioned events are required to submit the electronic files (CMPMGR or NDCA Premier) or a copy of the program and scrutineering sheets to the Ballroom Department within a 10 day period following the conclusion of their event. - e.
-RE-ACCREDITATION: Each NDCA sanctioned championship shall be re-evaluated every third year for continued accreditation as a championship. - TRANSFER OF OWNERSHIP: When a Championship changes ownership the "championship" classification does not automatically accompany this transference of ownership.
-However, the new owner of the NDCA registered event may apply to the NDCA Ballroom Department Committee for continued status of this event as a "championship. - CHAMPIONSHIP TITLES: Championship Titles are restricted to use by the Organizer making application and are not transferable without permission from the NDCA. - (1) If for any reason a championship is not run, championship status will be revoked.
+This sanction is awarded to the Organizer making application and is not transferrable without permission from the NDCA. - (1) Sanctioned events are required to submit the electronic files (CMPMGR or NDCA Premier) or a copy of the program and scrutineering sheets to the Ballroom Department within a 10 day period following the conclusion of their event.

+- e.
+RE-ACCREDITATION: Each NDCA sanctioned championship shall be re-evaluated every third year for continued accreditation as a championship. - f.
+TRANSFER OF OWNERSHIP: When a Championship changes ownership the "championship" classification does not automatically accompany this transference of ownership.
+However, the new owner of the NDCA registered event may apply to the NDCA Ballroom Department Committee for continued status of this event as a "championship. - g.
+CHAMPIONSHIP TITLES: Championship Titles are restricted to use by the Organizer making application and are not transferable without permission from the NDCA. - (1) If for any reason a championship is not run, championship status will be revoked.
 If the event is run the following year and complies with the criteria for a championship, then the championship status will be reinstated.

-53 B. SELECTION OF OFFICIALS
+B. SELECTION OF OFFICIALS